apache/mynewt-site/docs/os/tutorials/project-target-slinky.md

 ### Install newt

-If you have not already installed `newt`, see the [newt installation instructions](../../newt/install/newt_mac.md) and ensure newt is installed an in your path.
+If you have not already installed `newt`, see the [newt installation instructions](../get_started/get_started/) and ensure newt is installed an in your path.

 ### Install newtmgr

-If you have not already installed `newtmgr`, see the [newtmgr installation instructions](../../newtmgr/installing.md) and ensure newtmgr is installed an in your path.
+If you have not already installed `newtmgr`, see the [newtmgr installation instructions](../../newtmgr/installing/) and ensure newtmgr is installed an in your path.

 ### Create a new project

-Instructions for creating a project are located in the [Getting Started](../get_started/project_create.md) section of the [Mynewt OS Manual](../get_started/introduction.md).
+Instructions for creating a project are located in the [Basic Setup](../get_started/project_create/) section of the [Mynewt Documentation](../introduction.md).

-If you already completed [sim slinky](project-slinky.md) you can skip this step.
+If you already completed [Sim Slinky](project-slinky.md) you can skip this step.

 We will list only the steps here for brevity.
 We will name the project `slinky`.